Russia’s Soft Power Projection in the Middle East

 US ISSN 0026-4148

-Anna Borshchevskaya is the Ira Weiner Fellow at The Washington Institute, focusing on Russia’s policy toward the Middle East.
-She is also a fellow at the European Foundation for Democracy and was previously with the Peterson Institute for International Economics and the Atlantic Council.
+Anna Borshchevskaya is a senior fellow at The Washington Institute, focusing on Russia's policy toward the Middle East.
+In addition, she is a contributor to Oxford Analytica and a fellow at the European Foundation for Democracy.
+She was previously with the Atlantic Council and the Peterson Institute for International Economics.
 A former analyst for a U.S. military contractor in Afghanistan, she has also served as communications director at the American Islamic Congress.
-Her analyses are published widely in journals such as The New Criterion, Turkish Policy Quarterly, and the Middle East Quarterly, and Forbes.
-She also conducts translation and analysis for the U.S. Army’s Foreign Military Studies Office and its flagship publication, Operational Environment Watch.
-Originally from Moscow, she came to the United States as a refugee in 1993 and has since received an MA in international relations from The Johns Hopkins University School of Advanced International Studies (SAIS) and a BA in political science and international relations from the State University of New York at Geneseo..
+Her analysis is published widely in publications such as Foreign Affairs, The Hill, The New Criterion, and Middle East Quarterly.
+Until recently, she conducted translation and analysis for the U.S. Army's Foreign Military Studies Office and its flagship publication, Operational Environment Watch, and wrote a foreign affairs column for Forbes.
+She is the author of the February 2016 Institute monograph, Russia in the Middle East.
+She holds a doctorate from George Mason University.

 Back to Top